-We are a small team made up of two part-time gastroenterologists and a clinical nurse specialist.
+We are a small team made up of three gastroenterologists and a clinical nurse specialist.
 We provide specialist medical support for gastroenterology inpatients as well as running regular outpatient clinics and endoscopic procedures.

 The gastroenterology nurse specialist provides flexible support particularly for those diagnosed with Inflammatory Bowel Diseases (Crohns disease and ulcerative colitis) as well as managing treatment for people with Hepatitis C.

 Gastroenterology is supported by wider hospital teams such as in outpatients and on the medical or surgical wards.
 People who come into the Gastroenterology service are likely to come across our support teams such as in: